bartandrews/DiagHam_Stability/README.rst

 - ``FCIHofstadterModel -p 7 -x 3 -y 7 -X 7 -Y 3 -m 8000 -S --processors 4 -n 1 --lanczos-precision 1e-10 --eigenstate``

 We consider the parameters from above with a MUC of 7x3, with 8GB of RAM and 4 processors.
 Note that a larger MUC yields a physically more stable system, while square total system sizes are numerically the most stable.
-We can drop the ``-n 1 --eigenstate`` flags if we're only interested in the energy spectrum.
-This flag generates the eigenvector(s) corresponding to the lowest n=1 eigenvalue(s) in each momentum sector.
+We can drop the ``--eigenstate`` flag if we're only interested in the energy spectrum.
+This flag generates the eigenvector(s) corresponding to the lowest eigenvalue(s) in each momentum sector.
+The ``-n 1`` flag specifies the number of eigenvalues to compute in each momentum sector.

 3. Generate and plot the spectrum.
 (Note that for the ``DiagHam_Stability`` code, the spectrum does not need to be symmetry-extended with the ``-s`` flag, since we compute the spectrum for all momentum sectors, disregarding symmetries, akin to the ``--full-momentum`` flag in ``DiagHam``.)